How to Avoid Leadership Burnout (3 pro Strategies)

 Setting a goal or having a plan can be the very thing you and your team need to step out of the grasp of boredom and burnout.
 When we have a plan, and within that plan have something we are really looking forward to, we have something to celebrate when we achieve it.

 Need more convincing?
-Consider your last great vacation you took.
+Consider the last great vacation you took.
 Remember when you made the decision to go.
 What did you do then?
-Of course, you saved and planned, but you also looked forward and worked toward.
-You likely found that boost of energy when you remembered that what you were doing in that moment would get you closer to that great vacation, even if it was simply working another day.
+Of course, you saved and planned, but you also looked forward and worked toward it.
+You likely found that boost of energy when you remembered that what you were doing at that moment would get you closer to that great vacation, even if it was simply working another day.
 One step closer.

 So, always, always have something to look forward to.